hangrybear666/11-devops-bootcamp__kubernetes_aws_eks/README.md

 2. Create an EC2 NodeGroup with associated IAM rules, a deployed autoscaler and test scale up & scale down
 3. Create Serverless Fargate Managed Pods with IAM Role and pod selector criteria
 4. Provision the EKS cluster with NodeGroup (from step 1&2) with a single eksctl CLI tool command
-5. Integrate EKS cluster into a Jenkins CI/CD pipeline via custom Docker Image with aws & k8s dependencies installed
+5. Integrate AWS EKS cluster into a Jenkins CI/CD pipeline via custom Docker Image with aws & k8s dependencies installed

 <b><u>The exercise projects are:</u></b>
 1. wip

+<b><u>The bonus projects are:</u></b>
+1. Integrate Linode EKS cluster into a Jenkins CI/CD pipeline with simple Plugin and kubeconfig file

 ## Setup